 - Vegetables are great.
 Try carrots, cucumber, green beans and courgettes.

 Want to know more about what your dog can and can’t eat?
-Try the website of our resident canine nutritionist.
+Try the website of my resident canine nutritionist.